psyplot/psyplot/docs/installing.rst

 .. note::

-    Under Linux and MacOSX you can also use a combination of ``curl`` and ``wget`` to download the latest installer.
+    Under Linux and MacOSX you can also use ``cURL`` and to download the latest installer.
 Just open a terminal and type

     .. code-block:: bash